The Shipping Law Review: Cayman Islands

 The UK Secretary of State retains oversight to ensure that appropriate standards are applied and maintained with respect to the implementation of international conventions, treaties and related instruments.
 This oversight is largely exercised through the UK's Maritime and Coastguard Agency on behalf of the Secretary of State.
 These conventions are extended to the Cayman Islands by the United Kingdom and take effect through Cayman Islands legislation or the adaptation of relevant UK legislation.

 ii Port state control

 The Cayman Islands is a party to the Memorandum of Understanding on Port State Control in the Caribbean Region (CMOU), which was signed on 9 February 1996, and at the time of writing, has 20 Member States.
-It aims to verify whether foreign-flagged merchant vessels within the waters of the Cayman Islands comply with applicable international conventions on safety, pollution prevention and crew living and working conditions.
+It aims to verify whether foreign-flagged merchant vessels within the waters of the Cayman Islands comply with applicable international conventions on safety, pollution prevention, and living and working conditions for crew.

-The Cayman Islands has enacted legislation that governs port state control in the Cayman Islands – the Merchant Shipping (Port State Control) Regulations 2003.
+Legislation has been enacted that governs port state control in the Cayman Islands, namely the Merchant Shipping (Port State Control) Regulations 2003.

 Under the CMOU, port state control officers carry out inspections in the port of George Town, Grand Cayman.
 The target annual inspection rate under the CMOU is 15 per cent and for the Cayman Islands this translates to approximately 30 inspections per annum.

-There were no detentions in 2019 in the Cayman Islands.
+There were no detentions in 2019 or 2020 in the Cayman Islands.

 iii Registration and classification